 - 1. Recognize bounded, convergent, divergent, Cauchy and monotonic sequences and to calculate their limit superior, limit inferior, and the limit of a bounded sequence. - 2.
 Apply the ratio, root, alternating series and limit comparison tests for convergence and absolute convergence, comparison test, Cauchy's root Test, ratio Test, Rabbe's of an infinite series of real numbers. - 3.
-Apply knowledge of improper integrals, and their convergences, series of functions in the relevant fields. - 4.
-Develop the analytic and technical skills necessarily at practical field and analyse the real analysis for further higher studies.
+Equipped with the knowledge of improper integrals, and their convergences, convergence and uniform convergence of sequences and series of functions for further applications in the relevant fields. - 4.
+Utilize the analytic and technical skills necessarily at practical field and analyse the real analysis for further higher studies.